twrbstw/shorturl-project/go/README.md

 # 7sol-be-challenge

-This is a Go-based backend application built based on MVC Architecture concept.
-It includes shorten url management and service health check.
+A Go-based backend service built using the MVC architectural pattern.
+The application provides URL shortening functionality along with service health checks.

 ---

 ## Features
-- ✅ Shorten URL management
+- ✅ URL Shortening
+    - Generate a short code from an original URL
+    - Revert a short code back to the original URL
+- ✅ Health Monitoring
-    - Minimizing
+    - Liveness check
-    - Reverting
+    - Readiness check
 ---

 ## Running Locally without Docker